Buddy Pepper: Early life

-Buddy Pepper was born Jack Retherford Starkey in La Grange, Kentucky, on April 21, 1922.
+Buddy Pepper was born to Jack Retherford Starkey in La Grange, Kentucky, on April 21, 1922.
 He took up piano without taking any lessons when he was only five years old, learning songs by ear alone, including the difficult ragtime tune "Twelfth Street Rag."
 He showcased his musical gifts around the age of seven, playing piano and singing on stages throughout his hometown.
 In 1930, he had his own "song and piano program," airing every week on local Louisville radio station WHAS.
 At age eleven, he performed as the star piano soloist in the Steedman Philharmonic Club at the Brown Hotel in Louisville, playing Mozart's D Major Piano Concerto.
 Starkey and another local child performer, Florence Krauss, often appeared together at different events throughout the city, even performing at the B. F. Keith owned Rialto Theatre in Louisville.

 The two soon earned a letter of introduction from a Louisville dramatic critic and went to audition at RKO Pictures in Hollywood.
 When rejected by the studio, they created their own vaudeville act with Jack Pepper and titled the show "Buddy and Florence Pepper."
 It was at this time that Starkey first went under his stage name "Buddy Pepper."

 After their act ended, Starkey and Krauss appeared on Major Bowes Amateur Hour in New York in July 1936, where Mr. Bowes liked them so much that he offered them a job with a local Manhattan band, though child labor laws prevented them from accepting.
 After their appearance on Amateur Hour, the two returned to California at the request of Jack Pepper and again performed their vaudeville act, until both were eventually discovered by Universal Pictures.
 Buddy Pepper, as he chose to be referred throughout his Hollywood career, gained his first acting role in the 1938 film That Certain Age, starring Deanna Durbin and Jackie Cooper.